 AMSilk, located near Munich, is the world’s first biotech supplying synthetic silk biopolymers for textiles, cosmetics and medical devices.
 The company’s 100% biodegradable and vegan Biosteel fibers, stronger and lighter than conventional synthetic fibers, have been used by Adidas to create sustainable sneakers.

 A prototype was unveiled at Biofabricate in New York and the final version will be available sometime next year.
-The shoes are part of Adidas’ Futurecraft innovation platform for sustainable manufacturing, which include 3D-printed shoes and the recently released Parley shoes made from ocean plastic waste.
+The shoes are part of Adidas’ Futurecraft innovation platform for sustainable manufacturing, which includes 3D-printed shoes and the recently released Parley shoes made from ocean plastic waste.

 Spider silk has inspired plenty of innovations thanks to its outstanding properties.
 A few years ago, US scientists introduced spider genes into goats to produce this precious material.
 Last week, we reported an amazing spider silk violin whose sound astonishes experts.